forbesmyester/fake_tile/README.md

  * `fake_tile` takes one argument which should be `left`, `right`, `up` or `down`.
  * If you have a terminal window you can type `fake_tile left` and it will switch to the / a window on the left.
  * If you are not in a terminal you probably want to bind it as a custom shortcut in your window manager / desktop environment of choice.
- * Uses [GNU Parallel](https://www.gnu.org/software/parallel/) to run `xdotool` and `wmctrl` which means it probably only works in X11/Xorg and not Wayland.
+ * Uses [GNU Parallel](https://www.gnu.org/software/parallel/) to run `xdotool` which means it probably only works in X11/Xorg and not Wayland.
 Pull Requests are welcome.

 ## Installation

  * Install `xdotool`
- * Install `wmctrl`
  * Install [GNU Parallel](https://www.gnu.org/software/parallel/)
  * Copy this script somewhere...
  * Bind the desired keys to execute `fake_tile [DIRECTION]` in your favorite window manager (if in GNOME maybe [this will help](https://askubuntu.com/questions/26056/where-are-gnome-keyboard-shortcuts-stored/217310#217310)).